claraqin/neonMicrobe/README.md

 ## Setup for new collaborators

-**None of the data is pushed to this repo.
+**None of the raw data is pushed to this repo.
 Even if you clone this repo, you will still not be able to access the data.**

 To work with the sequence data, you must create an account on `socs-stats.ucsc.edu` where it is stored.
 Communicate with Kai Zhu for an account.
 Then, do the following: